USAFADFCS/final-project-brock-elijah/README.md

 It uses HTML, JS, and CSS for a web frontend, which then connects to a Python backend using Flask.
 This user interface makes it more user-friendly than most existing agentic solutions.

+### TODO List
+- [ ] Update site fetcher and citer to use headless browser to bypass bot detection
+- [ ] Add editing tools for the agent
+- [ ] Offload site reading to other agent to decrease context in main ReACT loop

 ### PreRequisites
 This project depends on the OpenAI API, and the Google Custom Search API.
 Note that you will be required to provide API keys for these services, as well as a Google Custom Search Engine identifier.
 On the first runthrough of the program, it will notify you that you do not have these keys, and it will create a blank template for you to input them into.